jzal03/book-opmanual-dd24/src/fc-betaflight/instructions.md

 You will be spinning the motors and you don't want your drone to fly off your desk!

-### Launch Cleanflight Configurator
+### Launch Betaflight Configurator

-1. Open up Cleanflight Configurator on your base station.
+1. Open up Betaflight Configurator on your base station.

 ### Connect your drone

 1. Plug your drone's Flight Controller into your base station (via the USB to micro USB cable)

-1. Press `"Connect"` in the top right corner of Cleanflight.
+1. Press `"Connect"` in the top right corner of Betaflight.
 (You won't need to do this if `"autoconnect"` was selected)

 1. Plug the battery into your drone.

 ### Navigate to Motors tab

-1. Go to the `Motors` tab in Cleanflight.
+1. Go to the `Motors` tab in Betaflight.
 2. Read the safety notice and check the box that says `“I understand the risks, propellers are removed - Enable motor control”`.

 ### Test each motor